PaladinTyrion/express4-bootstrap-starter/README.md

 ### Javascript Tools Used
 - [Grunt](http://gruntjs.com/) - In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
 After you've configured it, a Grunt can do most of that mundane work for you—and your team—with basically zero effort.

+### Tools Needs to be Installed Globally

 **NOTE:**
 After installing Node.js and MongoDB server has running, then its time to running your server.

 **NOTE:**
 Need installing grunt-cli -g.
 It refers to http://blog.csdn.net/lihongxun945/article/details/8895208 and http://www.gruntjs.org/.

 **NOTE:**
-Need installing plantomjs globally, because url-to-screenshot@0.4.1 is dependent on plantomjs.
+Need installing plantomjs globally, because url-to-screenshot@0.9.1 is dependent on plantomjs.
 You can install plantomjs via `$ brew install plantomjs` on OSX.
+If you use other *nix system，you can refer to [HERE](http://phantomjs.org/build.html).

+**NOTE:**
+Need isntalling `pkg-config` && `libvips`.
+They supports the package of `sharp@0.4.1` running well.
+You can install them referring to [HERE](https://www.npmjs.com/package/sharp) or [Libvips Homepage](https://github.com/jcupitt/libvips).

 ```
   $ npm install -g grunt-cli